raulliive/qilowatt-ha/README.md

         nobattery -  Disable battery usage (optimizer not using it).

 ## Source
         fusebox - mFRR clients must respond to commands.
-Modes can be buy or sell and Power limit is activated power (always positive value). optimizer - AI managed commands.
+Modes can be buy or frrup and Power limit is activated power (always positive value). optimizer - AI managed commands.
 Modes can be normal, savebattery, pvsell, sell, buy and limitexport. timer - Using manualy created timers.
-Modes can be normal, savebattery, pvsell, sell, buy, limitexport and nobattery.
+Modes can be normal, savebattery, pvsell, sell, buy, limitexport and nobattery. manual - Manually overwritted commands, Modes can be normal, savebattery, pvsell, sell, buy, limitexport and nobattery.

 ## Power limit
         Always is positive value requested power for command.